 Autogenous model (3D model).
-Protoeukaryotic cells arose from a common ancestor with archaea by progressive increase in complexity, so that it somehow became similar to modern eukaryotes.
-These cells had an endomembrane system, a nucleus, and a cytoskeleton, but no mitochondria.
+Protoeukaryotic cells arose from a common ancestor with archaea by a progressive increase in complexity, so that they somehow became similar to modern eukaryotes.
+These cells had an endomembrane system, a nucleus, and a cytoskeleton, but they did not have mitochondria.
 They were able to feed by phagocytosis.
-In one occasion, they engulfed an alfa-proteobacterium that was not digested and became an endosymbiont therefore representing the ancestor of current mitochondria.
-With the passing of time, many genes from the endosymbiont were transferred to the nucleus and they took the control of the cell metabolism, but not the handling of DNA.
-However, intermediate forms between eukaryotes and prokaryotes have yet to be found, and, even more relevant, eukaryotic cells without mitochondria have not been discovered (there are some eukaryotic cells without mitochondria, but they have other organelles derived from mitochondria).
+In one occasion, they engulfed an alfa-proteobacterium that was not digested and became an endosymbiont, thus representing the ancestor of current mitochondria.
+Over time, many genes from the endosymbiont were transferred to the nucleus and they took the control of cellular metabolism, but not DNA managing.
+However, intermediate forms between eukaryotes and prokaryotes have yet been found, and, even more relevant, eukaryotic cells without mitochondria have not been discovered (there are some eukaryotic cells without mitochondria, but they have other organelles derived from mitochondria).

 Archivald, JM.
 2015.
 Endosymbiosis and eukaryotic cell evolution.
 2015.
 Current biology.
 25: R911-R921.